Edmund De Wind: Victoria Cross

 As a 34-year-old Second Lieutenant in the 15th Battalion, The Royal Irish Rifles, he was awarded the VC for deeds committed during the 1918 Spring Offensive on 21 March 1918.
 He died on that day.

 Commemoration

 De Wind is commemorated by a pillar, bearing his name and date of death, commissioned by his mother and installed at the main entrance on the west front of St Anne's Cathedral, Belfast.
 The entire west front, dedicated in 1927, forms a memorial to the Ulster men and women who served and died in the Great War.
 He is also named on the Pozières Memorial, in the Somme department of France, to the missing of the Fifth Army.
 There is a plaque memorial in his old school, Campbell College, Belfast.
 In his home town of Comber, he is commemorated by an Ulster History Circle blue plaque, unveiled in 2007.

 Mount De Wind, Alberta, Canada, is named after him.
 A housing estate in Comber is also named in his honour.
+A metal plaque in Yorkton, Saskatchewan marks the location of one of his residences.